serverless/blog/posts/2017-08-16-serverless-v1.20.0.md

 ## Upcoming releases / contributions

-The Serverless Team is currently working on some new projects which will be announced at the [Emit conference](http://www.emitconference.com/) on August, 17th.
+The Serverless Team is currently working on some exciting new projects which will be announced at [Emit conference](http://www.emitconference.com/) on August 17th.

 As a result, upcoming Serverless releases will likely focus on bug fixes and minor enhancements.
-But thanks to our community, we still have some cool stuff coming up.
+But thanks to our you, our stellar community, we still have some cool stuff coming up.

 In addition to the [1.21 milestone](https://github.com/serverless/serverless/milestone/36) and its Issues and PRs, we still have lots and lots of other [Issues](https://github.com/serverless/serverless/issues) and [PRs](https://github.com/serverless/serverless/pulls).
 We'd love to implement and introduce these in some of the upcoming releases.